 - Kidney Failure

 Due to their differences in dosing routine, both drugs can only be consumed twice in 24 hours.
-Naproxen and Tylenol are two different classes of drugs, which means their mechanism of action differs.
+Taking low doses of Naprosyn with Tylenol will provide significant pain relief.

 - Difficulty breathing or swallowing